 - Alkaline ceramic balls with natural minerals to enhance the water with antioxidants

-- Maifan stone to remove heavy metals and to reduce bacterial levels
+- Maifan stone to clean hard water and to reduce bacterial levels

-- KDF 55 for chlorine, bad smells, bacteria, fungi, and scale
+- KDF filters for chlorine, bad smells, bacteria, fungi, and scale

 - Microporous ceramic balls for bacteria